roads2megaai/roads2megaai.github.io/main.md

 ## Workshop Summary

 The state-of-the-art on numerous machine learning (ML) benchmarks comes from training enormous neural network models on expensive, specialized hardware with massive quantities of data.
 However, this route to success in deep learning is unsustainable.
 Training a large transformer model in natural language processing, for instance, can incur a higher carbon footprint than the [total lifetime cost of five cars](https://www.technologyreview.com/2019/06/06/239031/training-a-single-ai-model-can-emit-as-much-carbon-as-five-cars-in-their-lifetimes/).
-In addition, these state-of-the-art models require immense memory and computing resources during deployment, which hinders their practical impact.
+In addition, these massive models require immense memory and computing resources during deployment, which hinders their practical impact.
 To realize the full promise and benefits of artificial intelligence, we must solve these scalability challenges prevalent in both training and inference and design new algorithms with step-function improvements in efficiency.
 This workshop aims to bring together both computer science researchers and practitioners focused on ML efficiency to offer innovative solutions towards efficient modeling workflows grounded in principled algorithm design.

 ## Confirmed Speakers